Metal-Organic Frameworks

 • Additional applications in catalysis

-Temperature-swing carbon capture using
+Temperature-swing Carbon Capture using

 Temperature swing is just one method that can be used for solid sorbents systems.
 Independent beds of MOF are alternatively heated and cooled to establish the appropriate conditions for either capture or regeneration.
 Click the link to see a graphical illustration of how a temperature-swing adsorption process can employ MOFs for energy-efficient carbon capture.